So, Why Instagram The Amalfi Coast?

 5. Procida – Corricella Marina

 It may be a little further away from the Amalfi Coast, but a trip to the tiny island of Procida is well worth it – you’ll be filling your Instagram feed with colour, as well as experiencing an authentic slice of Italian life.
-If you’re staying on the Amalfi Coast, the easiest way to reach it is to head back to Naples, then double up a trip to Procida with a jaunt to neighbouring Ischia.
+If you’re staying on the Amalfi Coast, the easiest way to reach it is to head back to Naples.
+Hop on a ferry, and double up a trip to Procida with a jaunt to neighbouring Ischia, where there’s plenty of things to do!
 When you get there, you’ll be reminded of other Italian locations such as Cinque Terre or Burano, thanks to the brightly-coloured buildings which line the island’s harbour.

 Anywhere in the town of Corricella is going to give you those wonderful colours, but for pure Instagram win, head up the road at the right-hand side of the Marina until you’re going uphill – you’ll then be able to turn and get a fabulous view, with a foreground of sparkling Mediterranean.